mariatsji/nix-workshop/part2/README.md

 Picture yourself as a developer in the near future.

-Canibal gangs roam the streets and the media company you work for monitors your laptop closely.
+Cannibal gangs roam the streets and the media company you work for monitors all laptops closely.

-Installing a brainfuck interpreter on it is forbidden.
+Installing a brainfuck interpreter on a company laptop is strictly forbidden.

 Luckily they do not know about `nix-shell` !